Scar Treatments

 Rolling scars are broad depressions with sloping edges.

 When to have scar revision treatments is not always clear.
 Scars do shrink and become less noticeable as they age.
-Each scar is different, and the type of scar you have will determine the appropriate treatment or combination of treatments to reduce or even eliminate the appearance of a scar.
-Today’s radio frequency and laser skin resurfacing and scar revision rejuvenation treatments are virtually pain-free with little to no downtime.
+Each scar is different, and the type of scar you have and other factors determine the optimal treatment regime.